 |NTUC Income Drivo Classic||S$1,004||S$600||S$1,000||S$50,000||S$50/day x 7 days||Yes|

-In the course of our research, we collected quotes using all sorts of different driver profiles, testing to see how prices would change if you were male or female, youthful or elderly, a novice driver or a more experienced one, etc. We collected quotes from eight leading car insurance providers in Singapore: AIG, AXA, Aviva, HL Assurance, NTUC Income, FWD, DirectAsia and Etiqa.
+In the course of our research, we collected quotes using all sorts of different driver profiles, testing to see how prices would change if you were male or female, youthful or elderly, a novice driver or a more experienced one, etc. For our research on prices of comprehensive plans, we collected quotes from eight leading car insurance providers in Singapore: AIG, AXA, Aviva, HL Assurance, NTUC Income, FWD, DirectAsia and Etiqa.
 These companies were chosen based on their popularity with consumers in Singapore as well as the ease of acquiring quotes and detailed information about their plans.

-In order to standardize our results, we assumed standard comprehensive coverage, since comprehensive coverage is compulsory for owners driving cars less than 10 years old that are still under financing.
+In order to standardize our results, for the bulk of this study, we assumed standard comprehensive coverage, since comprehensive coverage is compulsory for owners driving cars less than 10 years old that are still under financing.
 Due to the costliness of cars in Singapore, this makes it the most common type of insurance plan bought.
 We sought to find the cheapest available quote from each company, picking "value" plans if available and adding no optional additional features.

 *Etiqa quotes reflected include a 25% discount available if you purchase their policy on Friday.
 This promotion is running through the end of May 2017.